eoinkelly/ember-runloop-handbook/README.md

 The browser then parses this HTML response.
 Every time it finds a script it executes it immediately(*) Lets call this the _setup phase_.
 This _setup phase_ happens well before the user sees any content or gets a chance to interact with the DOM.
-Once a script is finished executing the Browser never runs it again.
+Once a script is finished executing the browser never runs it again.

 (*) Things like `defer` tweak this somewhat but this is a useful simplification.